Mongolian Beef

 Regardless of its origin, one thing is clear: It’s fully deserving of its popularity because it’s absolutely delicious!
 And now you can make it at home anytime the craving comes calling and this Mongolian Beef recipe is sure to be a slam dunk winner in your home!

 Made with just a small handful of ingredients, this Mongolian Beef is simple, quick, and ready to serve within 15-20 minutes including prep!
+You’ll need:

 An important element to making quick takeout style dishes like this is to have all your ingredients already laid out and ready to go.
 Have your veggies and meat sliced and have your sauce ingredients combined.
 Then the cooking part takes less than 10 minutes (less than 5 minutes if you’re using a high heat wok!).

-How Do I Make Vegan or Vegetarian Mongolian Beef?
+How to Make Vegetarian Mongolian Beef

+It’s simple!
+Use a meatless beef substitute such as Yves Meatless Beef Strips, Butler’s Soy Curls or tofu.
 If you’re using tofu we have a tutorial for making excellent crispy tofu that you can use as a beef substitute.
 Check out our recipe for Baked Tofu.
 Cut the tofu into 1/4 inch thick, 1 inch long strips to resemble beef and follow the instructions as outlined in that tutorial.

 Mongolian Beef Recipe